Ty-Irving/Schedule_Viewer/README.md

 \[All\] </br>
 1. Logging In: enter the credentials to a valid account stored within the database </br>
 1b.
-If an account does not exist, press the “Create Account” button and enter the information required to create an account
+If an account does not exist, press the “Create Account” button and enter the information required

 \[Employee\] </br>